dEAduction/dEAduction/CONTRIBUTING_V2.md

 A list of online sources is available at the end of this document.
 They do not cover everything but are all useful to this project.
 Do not read them if you do not need or want to.
-One thing needs to be cristal clear: **you do not need to be proficient everywhere to contribute**.
+One thing needs to be crystal clear: **you do not need to be proficient everywhere to contribute**.
 In fact, nobody in the core team is.
 You just need to know the things that are relevant to *you* and what you want to do.